kenjennings/Atari-Breakout76/README02Audio.md

 The score counter increment relates to the sounds played.
 One strike on a Yellow Brick causes one point added to the score, and one tone.
 One strike to a Green Brick adds three points to the score, and plays three tones.
 And so forth: Five tones for Orange, and 7 tones for Red.

 The change in score is immediate, but the tones play while the ball continues moving.
 The ball movement does not stop for the audio.
-The multiple-tone playback will need to be multi-tasking to continue.
+The multiple-tone playback will need a multi-tasking sound system to allow game movement to continue simultaneously during sound management over multiple frames.

 ---